w3craft/www/_pages/about.md

 ---
 # About page

-This page tells you a little bit about me.
+This page tells you a little bit about me.  {% include icon-github.html %}